 where $\B_c$ is the set of beneficiaries of category $c$. \end{definition}

-This axiom is analogous to \cref{maximal in resource allocation}, but instead of optimizing over the number of patients assigned a vaccine, it requires optimizing over the number of beneficiaries who are assigned a vaccine.
-Note that when the beneficiary thresholds are exactly the same as the eligibility thresholds – i.e., everybody who is eligible for a category is also a beneficiary of that category – these two axioms coincide, which corresponds to the domain of \emph{hard reserves}.
-On the other hand, when there is no eligibility threshold – i.e., everybody is eligible for any category – maximality in resource allocation coincides with satisfying non-wastefulness, in which case the resulting domain corresponds to the domain of \emph{soft reserves}.
-Therefore, there is no need for defining maximality in resource allocation when one allows only the two domains of hard and soft reserves.
+This desideratum is analogous to \cref{maximal in resource allocation}, but instead of optimizing over the number of patients assigned a vaccine, it requires optimizing over the number of beneficiaries assigned a vaccine.
+Note that when the beneficiary thresholds are exactly the same as the eligibility thresholds -- that is, everybody who is eligible for a category is also a beneficiary of that category -- which corresponds to the domain of \emph{hard reserves}, these two axioms coincide.
+On the other hand, when there is no eligibility threshold -- that is, everyone is eligible for any category -- the resulting domain corresponds to the domain of \emph{soft reserves}, and the maximum in resource allocation corresponds to assigning all vaccines to patients (or vaccinating everyone in case there are more vaccines than patients).
 However, in the framework we develop, we consider the most general domain possible, which we call the universal domain.